 The Fund's primary investment objective is to seek current income.
-The Fund's secondary investment objective is to seek exposure to the share price of the VanEck Gold Miners ETF ("GDX"), subject to a limit on potential investment gains.
+The Fund's secondary investment objective is to seek exposure to the share price of the VanEck Gold Miners ETF ("GDX" or "Underlying Security"), subject to a limit on potential investment gains.